-The COGS funding we receive, thanks to Graham Gauld’s efforts continues to make our activities viable.
+The COGS funding, we receive, thanks to Graham Gauld’s efforts continue to make our activities viable.
 PYC also had a good year with good sales of our protectors which does provide additional funding to keep our other projects moving, thank you Barbara for your efforts.

 The 2019 stamp camp had to be cancelled due to low registrations.
 This was the first time a camp did not occur in a year since 1966.
 Although disappointing it is hoped that camps can continue, with them being our flagship training forum.
 Camps have provided the main source of exhibitors over the years which has provided PYC great recognition both nationally and internationally.

 Fun Philately has also gone another year without an issue being produced.
 I have to shoulder blame for this as we have an able editor come forward, Josh Black, however I have not managed to pass over the material to him and help him make a start.